williamShuppert/Asteroids/README.md

 # Asteroids

 This was my first Java game I made in high school for my AP CS class.
+This project demonstrates what I've learned about object oriented programming.

 ## Gameplay